closemarketing/firmafy/readme.txt

 - Reference: {referencia}
 - Page break: {salto_pagina}

+**WooCommerce Subscriptions**

+Firmafy supports WooCommerce Subscriptions.
+That means that the signature will be sent only in the first order of the subscription.

 **Firmafy use examples:**

 Does you client need to sign a direct debit document?
 You can create a direct debit template with Firmafy and getting it signed automatically in your WordPress, without doing anything.